dewitt-lab/tex-template/README.md

 ### GitHub Pages Deployment

 This template includes automatic deployment to GitHub Pages.
-When you push to the main branch, all TeX files will be compiled and their PDFs will be deployed to GitHub Pages with a simple directory listing.
+When you push to the main branch, the documents specified in [`_config.yml`](_config.yml) will be compiled and their PDFs will be deployed to GitHub Pages with a simple directory listing.

 To enable GitHub Pages for your repository:

 1. Go to the repository settings
 2. Navigate to "Pages"
 3. Select "GitHub Actions" as the source